Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 }
 ```

-Refer to the next section for a better look on `FeedView` and how you can call it without using a button from within your own code.

 ####Launching the Feed View
 The `Feed View` can be launched by calling the method `showView` on the `FeedView` instance:
 ```java